Alimony Lawyers in Mississippi

 - The standard of living during the marriage

 - Tax consequences

 - Wasteful use of the assets during the marriage

 - Other factors determined by the court

 As your Mississippi alimony attorney, we help our clients avoid letting emotions or the heat of a legal battle cloud your judgment.
 We carefully evaluate your case and help you choose the option that will allow you to move forward to a financially secure future.

-Take the first step toward your new life by calling (601) 675-4308 for your initial consultation.
+Take the first step toward your new life by calling (601) 675-4308 or completing our online form for your initial consultation.